-- 1 Executive and non-executive members of the management body

--This translates as the board members for each regulated entity. - 2 Senior Management We consider ExCo members as Senior Management. - 3 Control Functions Heads of Risk, Compliance, Audit, Legal and Finance. - 4 Staff responsible for heading the investment management, administration, marketing, human resources Heads of Investments, Marketing, HR, Administration - 5 Other Risk Takers Those roles who have a material impact on the funds are to be included under this such as Portfolio Managers, Traders, Sales, Investment Committee members where key decisions are taken or vetoed. - 6 Quantitative criteria Any staff member earning a total remuneration higher than that of those captured using the criteria above are to be looked at however if their role does not pose any material risk they can be excluded but only after proper rationale and evidence is collected and presented to RemCo for approval.
+- 1 Executive and non-executive members of the management body This translates as the board members for each regulated entity; - 2 Senior Management We consider ExCo members as Senior Management; - 3 Control Functions Heads of Risk, Compliance, Audit, Legal and Finance; - 4 Staff responsible for heading investment management, operations, marketing and human resources Heads of Investments, Marketing, HR, Operations; - 5 Other Risk Takers Those roles who have a material impact on the funds are to be included under this such as Portfolio Managers, Traders, Sales and Investment Committee members where key decisions are taken or vetoed. - 6 Quantitative criteria Any staff member earning a total remuneration higher than that of those captured using the criteria above are to be looked at however if their role does not pose any material risk they can be excluded but only after proper rationale and evidence is collected and presented to RemCo for approval.

-Once the list is established, it is reviewed by Heads of Risk and Compliance following which it is presented to RemCo for approval showing changes to previous year.
+Once the list is established, it is reviewed by the Head of Compliance following which it is presented to RemCo for approval showing changes to previous year.
 26 employees have been identified.

-The aggregate annual remuneration of senior management who have a material impact of the risk profile of the firm is $\pm 6,943,700$ in respect of the 2018 performance year.
+The aggregate annual remuneration of senior management who have a material impact of the risk profile of the firm is £6,830,570 in respect of the 2019 performance year.
 This is made up of fixed pay and variable pay for Senior Management.

-The aggregate annual remuneration of other staff who have a material impact of the risk profile of the firm is £16,055,341 in respect of the 2018 performance year.
+The aggregate annual remuneration of other staff who have a material impact of the risk profile of the firm is £16,193,569 in respect of the 2019 performance year.
 This is made up of fixed pay and variable pay for Risk Takers and Control Functions.